 The College is monitoring the coronavirus (COVID-19) situation closely.
 We are in close contact with state and local health agencies to ensure that the College remains aware of all issues, concerns, guidelines, and protocols pertaining to the virus.

-We will continue to keep you updated as we learn more.
 If you have not already done so, we encourage you to sign up for our emergency text alerts.

 For the latest information about Coronavirus COVID-19, please refer to reliable sources, including: